-What are the signs of love bombing?
+What are some signs that you're being love bombed?

 Love bombing can come in many forms, and some are more obvious than others.
 Because of this, it can be difficult to see the differences between genuine and fake affection.
 However, there are some tell-tale signs to look out for, according to Spillane.

 - Excessive compliments.